UnrealVerseGuru/VC_VerseCalculus/README.md

 # VC_VerseCalculus
-Notes &amp; learnings from: The Verse Calculus: a Core Calculus for Functional Logic Programming
+Notes &amp; learnings from: The Verse Calculus: a Core Calculus for Functional Logic Programming (paper by EpicGames)